What’s the best gym management software platform in 2022?

 2. Member management.
 Gym owners need a powerful database, seamless automations and third-party integrations, appointment scheduling and facility management features, check-in and reservation capabilities, administrative features, and retention systems.

 3. Robust reporting.
-It’s worth highlighting this aspect of gym management software in 2021.
 Two-Brain prioritizes data collection and uses the numbers to help clients get results fast.
 Without key numbers at their fingertips—ARM, LEG, profit and more—gym owners are flying blind.
 Easy, insightful metrics tracking isn’t a “bonus” feature anymore.
 It’s 100 percent essential.

 Also important: general functionality, cost of service, ease of use, customer support and mobile apps.

-Things that are becoming increasingly important as the industry recovers and evolves in 2021: features that allow lead nurture and marketing, and “all-in-one functionality”—management of facilities, group classes, personal training, payroll, and online PT and nutrition coaching.
+Things that are becoming increasingly important as the industry evolves: features that allow lead nurture and marketing, and “all-in-one functionality”—management of facilities, group classes, personal training, payroll, and online PT and nutrition coaching.

 As more and more platforms appear in the market, gym owners are looking for systems that reduce costs by covering multiple aspects of the gym game.
 It’s no fun to use a linking program to connect a database to an email system—with each software suite adding subscription costs.
-Systems that do a lot—without spreading themselves too thin—are the future.
+Systems that do a lot—without spreading themselves too thin—are sought after.